bduranvinet/SENTINEL-ed/README.md

 ```
 <img width="579" alt="image" src="https://github.com/user-attachments/assets/2298b8ae-568d-4623-85d4-b9013fe1a55b" />

 If something similar displays, then ADAPT has been successfully installed. 'design.py' calls for the workflow activation, while '--help' provides specific information to run the workflow.
-All the meaningful commands for SENTINEL deployment can be found XXXX
+Check out the [Commands Explained](Useful/Commands%20explained.md) guide for more details.

+# Running ADAPT